Melter Tais

-Melter Jiki Tais is the Anglican Bishop of Sabah and was the sixth Archbishop and Primate of the Church of the Province of South East Asia from 2020 to 2024.
+Melter Jiki Tais is the Anglican Bishop of Sabah and was the sixth archbishop and primate of the Church of the Province of South East Asia from 2020 to 2024.
 In 2015, he became the first native of Sabah to be installed as bishop of that diocese.

-Priesthood
+Ecclesiastical career

 The archbishop was ordained to the priesthood in 1993 and was appointed to many positions in the Diocese of Sabah, including Priest-in-Charge of St Margaret’s Church in Keningau and St Peter’s Church in Tenom, Rector of St Mark’s Church in Lahad Datu and St Luke’s Mission District in Telupid.

+As of August 2026, he became a partner bishop for the Anglican Missionary Society Global, which became partnered with the Evangelical Episcopal Communion.